codex-storage/codex-research/design/slot-reservations.md

 ## Proposed solution: slot reservations

-Before downloading the content associated with a slot, a limited number of hosts can reserve the slot.
-Only hosts that have reserved the slot can fill the slot.
+Before downloading the content associated with a slot, a limited number of SPs can reserve the slot.
+Only SPs that have reserved the slot can fill the slot.
-After the host downloads the content and calculates a proof, it can move the slot from its reserved state into the filled state by providing collateral and the storage proof.
+After the SP downloads the content and calculates a proof, it can move the slot from its reserved state into the filled state by providing collateral and the storage proof.
 Then it begins to periodically provide storage proofs and accrue payments for the slot.

 ```
          reserve         proof & collateral